kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/customexport/patientfinder/digione/README.md

 # Change log

+# 2025-10-28
+* added scripts to transform RadiationTherapy to medications and medicationAdministrations

-# 2025-23-10
+# 2025-10-23
 * added metamodel usage in tnm for sourceDict

 # 2025-10-25
 * added export of ECOG score to Condition.clinicalStatus